tony-aw/tinycodet/README.md

 CHANGELOG (EXPERIMENTAL VERSIONS):

-- 8 march 2023: `stringi` is now a dependency.
+- 8 March 2023: `stringi` is now a dependency.
 Completely re-written the ReadMe file, Description, and documentation.
-- 9 march 2023: added the “which”-operators.
+- 9 March 2023: added the “which”-operators.
-- 10 march 2023: `s_strapply()` now uses `stringi`, and uses `apply()`
+- 10 March 2023: `s_strapply()` now uses `stringi`, and uses `apply()`
   instead of `sapply()`.
 Renamed the which operators `%[sp]%` and `%[!sp]%` to `%[grep]%` and `%[!grep]%` to make their meaning more obvious.
 Added this Change log to the ReadMe file.
-- 11 march 2023: replaced the “which”-operators with the
+- 11 March 2023: replaced the “which”-operators with the
   `transform_if()` function and the subset_if operators.
-- 13 march 2023: changed the name and argument convention of many of the string related functions to be more consistent.
+- 13 March 2023: changed the name and argument convention of many of the string related functions to be more consistent.
 Changed the return of non-matches in the substr\_-functions.
-- 14 march 2023: changed the utility function to the `%m import <-%`
+- 14 March 2023: changed the utility function to the `%m import <-%`
   operator.
 Fixed some linguistic mistakes in the documentation.
 Added a full documentation pdf.
 Fixed bugs in all `substr_`-functions.
 Added `codefactor` badge.
 Fixed some errors in the Description file.
 Created and added the pdf manual.
 Fixed some minor errors in this Read-Me markdown file.
-- 17 march 2023: added infix operators for custom row- and column-wise sorting of matrices.
+- 17 March 2023: added infix operators for custom row- and column-wise sorting of matrices.
 Slightly optimized the `substr_arrange()` function, and added the `opts_collator` argument to it.
 Re-ordered the sections of this Read-Me file.
 Adjusted the documentation the reflect the new changes.
-- 19 march 2023: removed the `s_strapply()` function in favor of the now
+- 19 March 2023: removed the `s_strapply()` function in favor of the now
   newly added `stri_join_mat()` function and its aliases.
 Renamed the matrix re-order operators to `%row~%` and `%col~%`.
 Added a random order option to the `substr_arrange()` function.
 Adjusted the description, documentation, and this Read-Me file to reflect the new changes, and also fixed some spelling errors.
 Hopefully this will be one of the last major changes I have to make to this R package.
-- 25 march 2023: Now tests using `testthat` added for the `R CMD checks`.
+- 25 March 2023: Now tests using `testthat` added for the `R CMD checks`.
 The `x %n&% y` operator now returns `NA` if either `x` or `y` or `NA`.
 The `%s+%` and `%s*%` operators now use `stringi`’s equivalent operators, for more consistency; their in-place modifiers are affected as well.
 Corrected some small spelling- and grammatical errors in the documentation and the Read-Me.
-- 28 march 2023: Small textual changes to the Read-Me file.
+- 28 March 2023: Small textual changes to the Read-Me file.
+- 4 April 2023: Added the `x % f{}% bnd` and `x % f!{}% bnd` operators.
+  Adjusted the `%?=%` operator: now `NA %?=% Inf` and similar equality checks will also return `TRUE`.
+Added more tests with `testthat`.
+  Adjusted the Read-Me file and documentations in accordance with these changes.

 FUTURE PLANS: